jeffgbutler/PCFDemos/live-coding-scripts/DotNetCoreRedis.md

     services.AddCloudFoundryActuators(Configuration);
     ```

-1. Modify `Startup.cs`, add the following to the end of the `Configure` method before the Swagger middleware:
+1. Modify `Startup.cs`, add the following to the end of the if statement in the `Configure` method where the application is not running in the development environment (after the `UseHsts()` call).
+There is a bug in Steeltoe 2.2 that prevents running the health actuator locally:

     ```csharp
     app.UseCloudFoundryActuators();